waagsociety/air_quality_sensor_kit/MUV Kit/README.md

 * Compatible with Sn/Pb and Pb‐Free Solder Processes
 * RoHS/WEEE Compliant

-this sensor has its own dedicated mcu that is capable to run 44100 Khz sample frequency and I2S interface. the board is the Adafruit feather M0 basic, see hardware.
+This sensor has its own dedicated mcu that is capable to run 44100 Khz sample frequency and I2S interface.
+The board is the Adafruit feather M0 basic, see hardware.
 XXX

 ## Gas sensors
 the kit is designed to read up to two electro-chimical sensors from [Alphasense](http://www.alphasense.com/).